firebase/flutterfire/packages/firebase_messaging/README.md

       }
     }
     ```
-1. Set name property of application in `AndroidManifest.xml`
+1. Set name property of application in `AndroidManifest.xml`.
+This is typically found in `<app-name>/android/app/src/main/`.
     ```
     <application android:name=".Application" ...>
     ```